Book a Luxury Vacation with Credit Card Points: The No-Nonsense Guide

 Between my husband and myself, we’ve earned nearly 250,000 Capital One Miles over the past two years or so through a combination of sign-up bonuses (or SUBs), regular spending, and occasional category multipliers.
 We used some of these miles to cover the cost of our flights on this trip, and the process was seamless.

-- Redeem miles at a fixed value of 1 cent per mile for travel purchases, or transfer to partners like Air Canada Aeroplan or British Airways Avios for potentially higher value.
+• Redeem miles at a fixed value of 1 cent per mile for travel purchases, or transfer to partners like Aeroplan or Avios for potentially higher value.

-- Sign up for Global Entry or TSA Pre-Check paying with this card, and you will receive an automatic refund to cover the cost.
+• Sign up for Global Entry or TSA Pre-Check paying with this card, and you will receive an automatic refund.

 Step 2: Maximize Sign-Up Bonuses on Branded Cards

 One of the easiest ways to rack up travel rewards is by taking advantage of sign-up bonuses.
-A sign-up bonus (or SUB) is an incentive to put spending on that card after signing up for it, after which, you’ll be rewarded with a large chunk of points, or some other perk, like free hotel nights.
-Depending on the type of card, particularly the annual fee – the higher the annual fee, the greater the SUB and perks typically are.
+A sign-up bonus (or SUB) is an incentive to put spending on that card after signing up for it.
+After that, you’ll be rewarded with a large chunk of points, or some other perk, like free hotel nights.
+Depending on the type of card, particularly the higher the annual fee, the greater the SUB and perks typically are.

-In late summer 2024, we jumped on the IHG Premier One Rewards Credit Card, which at the time, was offering an incredible elevated SUB: 5 free nights at IHG properties after spending $4,000 in 3 months.
+In late summer 2024, we jumped on the IHG Premier One Rewards Credit Card.
+At the time, they were offering an incredible elevated SUB: 5 free nights at IHG properties after spending $4,000 in 3 months.
 Sometimes credit card companies offer promotions with elevated SUBs, and this can be a great time to hop on a new card you’ve been eyeing.

 I would NOT recommend signing up for a card if the minimum spend to meet a SUB is outside your typical spend for that period.
-For example, if you are a single person, in a low cost of living area and you don’t have any out of the norm upcoming costs, it might not be practical to meet the minimum spend.
 BUT there can be ways around this, especially if you might be fairly close to meeting the minimum spend.
 For example, do you go out to eat with friends on a regular basis, or does your roommate need to buy a new bed frame?
 Offer to put these things on your card and have people pay you back in cash or Venmo.
 (And if you’re a really good friend, you could even take them on the trip you’re about to book with all these points in return 😉)

 The IHG Premier One Rewards Card is particularly great for travelers who enjoy mid- to high-tier hotel stays.
 Although it has a $99 annual fee, with benefits like automatic Platinum Elite status and a free anniversary night, it’s a valuable tool for maximizing your travel budget.

 The main reason we chose this IHG credit card?
-It was the fact that Iberostar Resorts are a part of the IHG brand and I have been very interested in staying at one of their resorts for some time now.
+Iberostar Resorts are a part of the IHG brand and I had been very interested in staying at one of their resorts for some time.
 I’m not exactly an all-inclusive resort girly… You can usually catch me hiking, skiing, etc., but there are many aspects of their brand that drew me.
 These include their commitment to sustainability, including no single-use plastics and focus on local seafood.
-Also, if you are going to use free night certificates, using them at an all-inclusive resort gives you so much more bang for your buck because now your food and drinks are covered as well!
+Also, if you are going to use free night certificates, using them at an all-inclusive resort gives you so much more bang for your buck.
+Not only is your room covered, but so are your our food and drinks!

 For our stay, we chose Iberostar Waves Cozumel in Mexico, a stunning all-inclusive beachfront resort in the IHG family.
-This property offered everything we were looking for – clear turquoise water and beautiful beach, delicious dining options, and an atmosphere perfect for relaxation with plenty of options for activities.
+This property offered everything we were looking for – clear turquoise water and beautiful beach, delicious dining options, plenty of activities, and a relaxing atmosphere.
 Thanks to our 5 free nights from the IHG Premier Card, we covered the entire cost of our stay, food, and drinks.

-While Caribbean availability through IHG can sometimes be limited, especially during peak season when we traveled there, we found this gem without even planning too far in advance.
+While Caribbean availability through IHG can sometimes be limited, especially during peak season, we found this gem without even planning too far in advance.
 We booked in late October for an early December stay.
 Whenever possible though, planning ahead is crucial when redeeming points for popular destinations.

 Using our Capital One Miles, we booked flights on American Airlines through the Capital One Travel portal.
 While transferring miles to partners can often yield the best value, there weren’t any options to get to and from Cozumel from Boston with the partners on Capitol One’s transfer partner list.
 So we opted to simply book in the portal, but it’s not typically my top choice, which I’ll explain below.